Can trimming, pruning, & mowing be used to control weeds effectively?

 Answer:

-While weakened, weeds will grow back from the root system.
+Weeds typically grow back from the root system.
 Rarely will the weed be killed by mowing or cutting back alone.
-When weeds are cut back before they flower and set fruit, it can greatly reduce seed production and reduce new weeds from emerging.
-This is particularly helpful for annual weeds that persist year to year by starting from new seed each season - fewer seeds means fewer weeds in the future.
+When weeds are cut back before they flower and set fruit, it can significantly reduce seed production and reduce new weeds from emerging.
+This is particularly helpful for annual weeds that persist year to year by starting from new seeds each season - fewer seeds means fewer weeds in the future.

-Mowing or cutting back alone rarely controls weeds completely but it can be an effective management strategy in combintation with other weed control methods such as utilizing herbicides.
+Mowing or cutting back alone rarely controls weeds completely, but it can be an effective management strategy in combination with other weed control methods, such as utilizing herbicides.